Ruptured disc treatment options

-If you are experiencing shooting pains in your back or neck, with pain, spasms, weakness, numbness, and tingling in your arms or legs, you may ask yourself, “What should I do if I think I have a ruptured disc?”
+If you are experiencing shooting pains in your neck or back, as well as muscle spasms, weakness, numbness and tingling in your arms or legs, you may be wondering about your options for relief.
 The condition occurs when a cartilaginous disc in between the vertebrae of the spine weakens and cracks open.
-This can lead to the inner jelly-like disc material oozing out into the spinal canal.
-While the condition may not cause pain in every case, symptoms might manifest if the expelled disc material irritates the disc itself, or impinges upon the spinal cord or nerve root.
+This can cause the inner gel-like center to leak into the spinal canal.
+While the condition may not cause pain in every case, symptoms can manifest if the extruded disc material irritates the disc or compresses the spinal cord or nerve root.
 To learn about the steps for ruptured disc relief, read on.

-There are a number of initial treatments that may relieve your ruptured disc symptoms, but the first step should always be to consult with your physician, who can verify that you have a disc rupture and then determine what treatment options may be helpful for you.
-Your doctor may recommend conservative, or non-surgical, remedies which could include the following:
+There are a number of initial treatments that may relieve your ruptured disc symptoms, but the first step should always be to consult your doctor, who can verify that you have a disc rupture and then determine what treatment options may be helpful for you.
+Your doctor may recommend conservative remedies, which could include the following:

-- Cold and heat therapy – An impinged nerve root can cause irritation and inflammation of the nerve and the surrounding tissues.
+- Hot and cold therapy.
+A compressed nerve root can cause irritation and inflammation of the nerve and the surrounding tissues.
 Typically, the use of ice packs or cold compresses for 20-minute intervals several times a day may numb the area and calm inflammation within the first 48 hours.
-After a few days, alternating cold therapy with heating pads or warm baths may help relieve muscle tension.
+After a few days, alternating cold therapy and heating pads or warm baths may help relieve muscle tension.

-- Over-the-counter pain medication – Medications such as non-steroidal anti-inflammatory drugs (NSAIDs) like aspirin, ibuprofen and naproxen may help relieve the pain and discomfort caused by a ruptured disc and reduce inflammation in the affected area.
+- Over-the-counter pain medication.
+Medications such as nonsteroidal anti-inflammatory drugs (NSAIDs) like aspirin, ibuprofen and naproxen may help relieve the pain and discomfort caused by a ruptured disc and reduce inflammation in the affected area.